 TXT Record for your brand domain may look like this:

 The "A" stands for "address" and indicates the IP address of a given domain.

 You can only associate "A" records with the subdomains of your domain.

 TTL value, in the case of RR-created hosted zone, for both MX and TXT records, can not be less than 60 seconds.

 Use (+) to add MX or TXT records.

 Observe MX and TXT records format.

-When you click the "Save" button your changes are applied.
+When you click the Save button your changes will be applied.

-Note, please, that it takes some time for your changes to apply.
+Note that it may take some time for your changes to apply.